2021 British Columbia wildfires

 The 2021 British Columbia wildfires burned across the Canadian province of British Columbia.
+The wildfires burned an area of about 8,600 square kilometres.
+A wildfire destroyed most of the Village of Lytton and a nearby First Nation, taking two lives.

-The severity of the 2021 wildfire season has been attributed to the combination of extreme heat, lower than normal rainfall, and "repeated severe thunderstorms and lightning events" by the BC Wildfire Service, all of which were exacerbated by human-caused climate change.
+The BC Wildfire Service attributed the severity of the 2021 wildfire season to a combination of extreme heat, lower than normal rainfall, and "repeated severe thunderstorms and lightning events."
+These factors were exacerbated by human-caused climate change.

-As of August 16, over 1,500 fires had been recorded according to the BC Wildfire Service.
-The Sparks Lake Fire was the largest fire burning in the province, having burned an estimated 95,980 hectares (237,172 acres) of the Bonaparte Plateau northwest of the city of Kamloops.
+As of August 16, over 1,500 fires were recorded according to the BC Wildfire Service.
+The Sparks Lake Fire, the largest fire burning in the province, burned an estimated 959 square kilometres (95,980 hectares; 237,172 acres) in the Bonaparte Plateau northwest of the city of Kamloops.

 Development

-A heat dome gripped the province of British Columbia, and much of Western North America, from June 25–30, 2021, increasing the risk of wildfires.
+A heat dome gripped the province of British Columbia, and much of Western North America, from June 25–30, 2021.
+This increased the risk of wildfires.

-On June 30, the town of Lytton was evacuated due to a fire that destroyed most buildings and grew to over 300 mi2 and sent people fleeing for their lives.
+On June 30, the village of Lytton was evacuated due to a fire that destroyed most of its buildings.
+This fire grew to over 300 mi2 and sent people fleeing for their lives.

 By July 1, 2021, almost 500 wildfires were burning across British Columbia.
 On July 20 the B.C. government declared a state of emergency.